 Elephants use dirt as sunscreen

-To end on a lighter note, let's point out how elephants like to play in the dirt, and for good reason!
+On a lighter note, let's point out how elephants like to play in the dirt, and for good reason!
 Though their hide looks tough, elephants have sensitive skin that can get sunburned.

 To counteract the damaging rays of the sun, elephants throw sand on themselves.
 Adult elephants will also douse youngsters with dust.
 When coming out of a bath in a river, elephants will often throw mud on themselves as a layer of protection.
 And when calves are sleeping, adults will often stand over them to cast shade and protect them from the sun.